“You, my brothers and sisters, were called to be free. But do not use your freedom to indulge the flesh; rather, serve one another humbly in love.”

 Lydia is part of a Gold Star family and her patriotic bloodline runs deep.
 Her paternal grandfather served as a pilot in the U.S. Navy and was KIA in Vietnam.
 Her maternal grandfather served in the Korean War.
 This rich heritage of sacrificial service allowed Lydia to pursue her passion to give back to those who served with keen knowledge of the difficulties her own family endured coming home from war.

 A native Texan, she holds a bachelor’s degree in Business Administration with a concentration in marketing from Texas State University and has been laced up with Boot Campaign since 2015.

 “Freedom is one of the deepest and noblest aspirations of the human spirit.” — Ronald Reagan

 Lindsay serves as Boot Campaign’s Program Manager.
 She coordinates and ensures individualized care, well-being, and all other resources needed for Boot Campaign candidates.
 Prior to joining Boot Campaign, Lindsay served five years as Program Manager for the Law Enforcement Resilience Initiative and Military and Family Resilience Initiative at the University of Texas at Dallas.
 She has expertise in case management, budgetary planning, human resources, data collection and analysis, and research coordination and design.
-Lindsay is a proud sister of a post 9/11 Army Airborne Infantryman and a granddaughter of a Korean War Navy Veteran and Vietnam War Air Force veteran.
-Her passion is to ensure our veterans are never left behind.
+Lindsay is a proud sister of a post 9/11 U.S. Army Airborne Infantryman and a granddaughter of a Korean War U.S. Navy Veteran and Vietnam War U.S. Air Force veteran.
+Her passion is to ensure our Veterans are never left behind.